ryan-mcclue/musings/on-solid-ground.md

 rasterisation is taking polygon and converting to pixels eventually will have to convert say 3D position to 2D (as all rendering is fundamentally this)

+lens refract light to central focal point

+1. perspective projection (assume viewer is some distance away from screen, similar triangles)